What is proof of funds (POF) in real estate?

 • Verification of the date the funds were in your account.

 If you decide to go to your bank or print the document online, a POF is relatively simple to obtain.
-Read on for the steps to receiving your proof of funds letter.

-1. Move Your Money
+1. Move your money

-If you have money in different accounts, you may need to move the necessary funds into one bank account.
-You can often make transfers online, but you may have to go to several banks to get checks to transfer money.
+If you have money in different accounts, you need to move the necessary funds into one bank account.
+You can make transfers online, but you may have to go to several banks to get checks to transfer money.
 We recommend consolidating your funds into a single account so that they are in one place and less likely to be denied by the home seller.

-You will want to ensure that all your contact information is up to date on your POF letter.
+If your funds are all in one place, you can get your POF in 1 day.
+If you are moving funds from one bank to another, it can take several days.
+Ensure that all your contact information is up to date on your POF letter.
 While the process is as simple as requesting a letter and receiving it, you might want to have this information available before the seller asks for it to ensure a smooth home buying process.

 As with any financial information, you will want to be sure that you keep your proof of funds letter secure once you receive it.
 Your POF might hold sensitive information such as your account number, physical address and more.
 Never give your POF to anyone who does not need the information to execute the sale of your new home.
 Be wary of fraudulent requests.
+If you have any doubts about whether the person requesting your POF needs it, you can consult with your REALTOR® or real estate lawyer.

-If you’re in the market to buy a home, you may need to provide a proof of funds letter to show the seller, or even your lender, that you have the funds needed to purchase the property.
 A POF is simple to obtain.
 Once your funds are all in one account, you can ask your financial institution to provide the letter.
 Then you’ll be one step closer to having the documentation required to buy the home.

-As we’ve said, most sellers will want to see that you have secured mortgage approval from a lender.
+Most sellers will want to see that you have secured mortgage approval from a lender.
 That process can be quick and easy.
 Start the mortgage approval process today so you’ll be ready when it’s time to start making offers!
 You can also speak with our Home Loan Experts at (833) 326-6018.

 Victoria Araj

-Victoria Araj is a Section Editor for Rocket Mortgage and held roles in mortgage banking, public relations and more in her 15+ years with the company.
+Victoria Araj is a Team Leader for Rocket Mortgage and held roles in mortgage banking, public relations and more in her 19+ years with the company.
 She holds a bachelor’s degree in journalism with an emphasis in political science from Michigan State University, and a master’s degree in public administration from the University of Michigan.